 What is heavy oil?

 According to the Canadian Fuels Association, there are more than 150 different types of crude oil in the world.
-Heavy oil has a higher proportion of heavier hydrocarbons composed of longer carbon-plus-hydrogen molecule chains.
+Heavy crude oil has a higher proportion of heavier hydrocarbons composed of longer carbon-plus-hydrogen molecule chains.
+It is referred to as “heavy” because it has a higher density than light crude oil and actually appears thicker and flows slower.
 Heavy crude oils are less expensive for a refinery to purchase but more expensive to refine, since they have greater costs from higher energy inputs and additional processing to meet environmental requirements.

 The American Petroleum Institute (API) gravity number is a standard to express the density or specific gravity of oil.
 API gravity can vary greatly from 10 to 50; the higher the API gravity number, the lighter and more liquid the oil.
 Most crude oil falls into the range of 20 to 45.
 Heavy crude oil has an API gravity of less than 20.
 Western Canadian Select (WCS), Canada’s largest heavy crude oil stream, typically has an API of 19 to 22.
 For context, West Texas Intermediate (WTI) light crude produced in the U.S. has an API gravity of 40.